d12frosted/elpa-mirror/melpa/org-vcard-readme.txt

 The main user commands are `org-vcard-export' and `org-vcard-import', which are intended to be called interactively; you can press TAB at many of the minibuffer prompts to get a list of the available options for a prompt.

-Both `org-vcard-export' and `org-vcard-import' are wrappers around the `org-vcard-transfer-helper' function. `org-vcard-transfer-helper' can be used to export and import programatically (i.e. via Emacs Lisp).
+Both `org-vcard-export' and `org-vcard-import' are wrappers around the `org-vcard-transfer-helper' function. `org-vcard-transfer-helper' can be used to export and import programmatically (i.e. via Emacs Lisp).

 Enabling `org-vcard-mode' will add an "Org-vCard" menu to the menu bar, from which one can access the various export, import and customisation options.